rrangwan/rrangwan/README.md

 8. 42_philosophers : Solving the classic philosopher's dining problem using multi-threading.

 9. 42_cub3D : A 3D maze game using ray casting principles.

+ # Web Development Repositories:
+1. Personal Portfolio

 <!---
 rrangwan/rrangwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.